Stages of Gastroenteritis in Adults

 - Food poisoning, on the other hand, is specifically caused by eating food that's contaminated with bacteria (such as Salmonella or E. coli) or their toxins.
 Think of undercooked chicken, spoiled mayo, or dodgy seafood - these are common culprits.
 The big clue is if everyone who ate the same meal gets sick around the same time.

 Looking after yourself at home is the key to recovery.
-Here's what to do:- Focus on Fluids: Sip small amounts of water, an oral rehydration solution (like Hydralyte or Gastrolyte from the chemist), or diluted juice regularly.
+Here's what to do:- Focus on Fluids: Sip small amounts of water or oral rehydration solutions available from your local pharmacy, or diluted juice regularly.
 Make sure not to gulp down large amounts, as it can make your nausea worse.

 - Rest Up: Your body needs all its energy to fight the virus, so it's important to take time off from work and permit yourself to rest.